ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 If the target process does not exist in the child window you can try to enter into administrator mode of API Monitor application or launch 32 or 64 API Monitor version.

 Some fullscreen windows may not have a title text.
-The alternative solution is addressing to the window by the window's class.
-But API Monitor does not provide window's class information.
+The alternative solution is addressing to the window by its class.
+But API Monitor does not provide a window's class information.

 This is a [`GetWindowTitle.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/GetWindowTitle.au3) script that shows you a title text and a window class of currently active window:
 ```AutoIt